mbhall88/TAC3_Report/manuscript.md

 - Reviewing and writing papers will be a valuable set of skills for applying to postdoctoral fellowships and is something that can fit into the completion of my PhD nicely.
+- Get better at saying "no" to certain things.

 #### What actions will you take to develop these skills?